-Kittens can get a reputation for sleeping throughout the day, but this isn’t the case.
+Kittens can get a reputation for sleeping throughout the day, but this isn’t always the case.
 As active animals, kittens enjoy running, playing, and exploring.
 Without these activities, your kitten might become restless, bothering you throughout the night to get attention.

 One of the best ways to ensure a good night of sleep for you and your cat is by tiring it out.
 There are plenty of ways to tire out a cat or kitten, including some that don’t require intensive effort or time.